mich-ch/serverPHP/README.md

     * They can upload their own personal photo.
     * They have the ability to introduce their personal skills.
 Their representation is illustrated by a graph
     * Add their professional experience if they have one
+    * Their personal information
+    * The job they want to have

+3. For employers things are simpler.
+Entering the platform beyond corporate information is no longer mandatory.
+    * They can search the employee database, based on specific information such as age, specific skill, location, etc.